Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 \subsubsection{Geometric polarizations}

 There is a subclass of pure polarizations for which $L$ is given by the image of

 with $W_3$ being a 3-manifold that bounds $M_2$.
-Polarizations obtained in this way is highly constrained.
+Considering such polarizations is very natural if we want the topological boundary condition $B$ of $\CT^\text{bulk}[M_2]$ to arise from compactification as well (in the present case, from $\CT^\text{bulk}$ on $W_3$).
+Such polarizations are therefore highly constrained.
 For example, the map above is an isomorphism in degree 0 while zero in degree 2.
 Therefore, geometric polarizations will have $L^{(0)}=D$ and $L^{(2)}=0$, and consequently the theory will have $D$ 0-form symmetry while no $D$ 2-form symmetry.
 An interesting question is whether there is any condition on $L^{(1)}$ for the polarization to be geometric.
 One might guess that it cannot be a torsion subgroup of $H^1(M_2,D)$.
 (For example, when $D=\Z_4$, $M_2=T^2$, then $L^{(1)}=\Z_2\times \Z_2$ is a torsion subgroup.)
 However, the example below suggest that geometric polarizations can give rise to torsion subgroups.

 For $D=\Z_N$, take a lens space $L(k,1)$ such that $k|N$, and consider a loop $\gamma$ that represent the generator of $H_1=\Z_k$.
 Then we remove a tubular neighborhood of the loop to get a three-manifold $W_3$ whose boundary is a $T^2$. $[\gamma]$ still represent a $k$-torsion class in $H_1(W_3,\Z_N)$. $k[\gamma]$ is zero in homology, and is the boundary of a surface $S$, which corresponds to a class in $H_2(W_3,M_2;D)$.
 Then the image of the map $H_2(W_3,M_2;D)\rightarrow H_1(M_2,D)$ will be a torsion subgroup $\Z_{n/k}\subset \Z_N$.
 So we see that torsion subgroups of $H_1(M_2,D)\simeq H^1(M_2,D)$ can come from geometric polarizations.